TylerBarnes/wordsby/about.md

 ### Shared hosting

-Bluehost shared hosting seems to work fine up to 7000 posts.
+Bluehost shared hosting seems to work fine up to 7000 posts and no images.

 ### VPS